 For example, if you are required to take $10,000 for your RMD but failed to do so, you will be subject to a $5,000 excise penalty.

 401(k) RMD can be delayed for as long as you are working for that employer.

 As long as you are employed by the person/ company/ business your current 401(k) account is with, you can delay taking your RMD for as long as you are still working for that employer.
 This only applies to current employer 401(k) accounts however; it does not apply to former 401(k) accounts.

-As the custodian of your account, Cama will notify the qualifying accounts of RMD dates and calculated RMD amounts based off the information we have.
-To ensure correct transactions, it is encouraged that clients know and understand the RMD process and values.
-Once the IRS requirements are understood, the same process will likely occur each year when making your calculations.
+As the custodian of your account, Cama will notify the qualifying accounts of RMD dates and calculated RMD amounts based upon the information we have.

 For further information regarding Required Minimum Distributions and the IRS requirements, please visit https://www.irs.gov/retirement-plans/plan-participant-employee/retirement-topics-required-minimum-distributions-rmds